Skip to main content

 Scan Data Sources

-Glean Assistant scans your connected data sources (Google Drive, SharePoint, and OneDrive) for images that match your query context.
+Glean scans your connected data sources (Google Drive, SharePoint, and OneDrive) for images that match your query context.

 2